M0-EI Planning the Master's Thesis

 Learning outcome

-• You will have knowledge of guidelines for writing master's theses at NMBU.
+• has knowledge of guidelines for writing master's theses at NMBU

-• You will have basic knowledge of research design for a master's in entrepreneurship and innovation
+• has basic knowledge of research design for a master's in entrepreneurship and innovation

-• You will have knowledge of handling research data, privacy and research ethics, and references, citing and plagiarism.
+• has knowledge of handling research data, privacy and research ethics, use of AI, and references, citations, and plagiarism

-• You will be able to write a research plan for an investigative work.
+• can write a research plan for an investigative work

-• You will be able to find relevant scientific articles and motivate a current issue
+• can find relevant scientific articles and justify a current issue

-• You will be able to identify themes and problem areas within entrepreneurship and innovation
+• can identify themes and problem areas within entrepreneurship and innovation

-• You will be able to plan a social science investigation within the field.
+• can plan a social science investigative work within the field

 • Learning activities